asperks/mleck/README.md

 - So the logic goes like this.
    -  There are cur_bin objects.
 They are representations of a single snapshot of instruments of currency data at a single time.
    -  There are cur_bin_link objects.
-These link cur_bin objects into sequences, so they can determine performances, and also develop sequential between cur_bin objects.
+These link cur_bin objects into sequences, so they can determine performances, and also record sequential changes between cur_bin objects.
    -  There are jewel objects.
 Jewel objects tank cur_bin_link objects and create algorithms that return values based upon those paramatized inputs.

 -  Pass a cur_bin object to the farm.
 When analyzed, ensure there is a subsequent cur_bin object to the one passed so that performance can be measured.
 If a BIN2 file exists for that cur_bin object, load it.
 If it doesn't...